Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 Arthroplasty with Resection

-• Those suffering from severe arthritis and unable to undergo arthrodesis.
+• Those suffering from severe arthritis and unable to undergo arthrodesis

 Risk Factors and Complications

-• Bunions run in the family.
+• Bunions run in the family

 • Inadequate or ill-fitting footwear that squeezes the toes

-• joint inflammation caused by conditions like psoriatic arthritis or rheumatoid arthritis.
+• Joint inflammation caused by conditions like psoriatic arthritis or rheumatoid arthritis

-• Neuromuscular disorders such as Ehlers-Danlos syndrome and Marfan syndrome.
+• Neuromuscular disorders such as Marfan syndrome

-• Foot mechanics issues, such as overpronation (when the foot rolls inward too much when striding).
+• Foot mechanics issues, such as overpronation (when the foot rolls inward too much when striding)

-• Avoiding wearing high heels.
+• Avoiding wearing high heels

-• Wearing shoes with a wide toe box and properly fitted.
+• Wearing shoes with a wide toe box and properly fitted

 ____________________